-Born in 1928 in Burlington, Vermont, Bennett was the first female to enroll in the mechanical drawing class at her high school, inspired by her father’s work as the head of a construction firm.
-She obtained her B.A. in architecture at Radcliffe College in 1949, and completed the first year of an M.Arch. at Harvard Graduate School of Design.
-Bennett moved to Indianapolis in 1964 and worked with landscape architect Frits Loonsten for four years before becoming the first employee of the firm Browning Day Associates (now Browning Day Mullins Dierdorf).
+Born in 1928 in Burlington, Vermont, Bennett was the first female to enroll in the mechanical drawing class at her high school, inspired by her father’s work in the construction business.
+She obtained her A.B. in architectural sciences at Radcliffe College in 1949, and completed the first year of an M.Arch. at Harvard Graduate School of Design.
+Bennett moved to Indianapolis in 1958 and worked with landscape architect Frits Loonsten for four years before becoming the first employee of the firm Browning Day Associates (now Browning Day Mullins Dierdorf).
 Seeking to balance her time between a career and the care of her four young children, in 1974 Bennett founded her own landscape architecture firm, Claire Bennett Associates.
 Specializing in large residential and commercial projects, Claire Bennett Associates’ work was featured in publications locally and nationally, including Town & Country magazine.
 The firm contributed to the design of many major sites throughout Indiana, including the Indianapolis Museum of Art, Canal Walk, and White River State Park.
 In 1992 Joann Green joined the firm as partner and it was renamed Landstory.